 Often, temp employees are hired through a temp agency.
 For companies, that means the burden of interviewing and making hiring decisions is reduced.
 Instead of sorting through hundreds of resumes, they will only review a handful from the temp agency's pre-screened candidates.

 Sometimes a temp job is temporary because the need for the position is short-term or seasonal.
 For instance, many retail jobs hire heavily during the busy holiday season, but no longer need as many employees once January returns and exchanges are complete.

 Advantages for Employees

 Temp jobs are a great way to learn new skills.
-From using cash register systems to discovering new phone techniques, even a short-lived spot can provide much training.
+From using cash register systems to discovering new phone techniques, even a short-lived position can provide a great deal of training.

-When you're not sure what you want to do next, a temp job can be a good way to explore a potential new career path.
-For employers, since the position is temporary, there may be a greater willingness to take on a candidate without much direct experience.
+When you're not sure what you want to do next, a temp job can be an excellent way to explore a potential new career path.
+Since the position is temporary, employers may show a greater willingness to take on a candidate without much direct experience.

-"Seasonal work can be a valuable opportunity for job seekers to not only gain new skills and experience but to also land full-time permanent positions," said Brent Rasmussen, President of CareerBuilder North America.
+"Seasonal work can be a valuable opportunity for job seekers to not only gain new skills and experience but to also land full-time permanent positions," said Brent Rasmussen, President of CareerBuilder North America, in a statement.
 "Job seekers looking for seasonal work should prepare their resumes and look into open positions sooner rather than later, as a significant number of employers start hiring for seasonal positions in October."